Texas Camp 2026: October 9-12

 New to Texas Camp?
 Here’s what to expect!

-- Activities start around 1:30PM Thursday, and end with lunch Sunday.
+- Activities start around 1:30PM Friday, and end with lunch Monday.

-- Arrive any time after 10AM Thursday, and depart by 6PM Sunday.
+- Arrive any time after 10AM Friday, and depart by 6PM Monday.

 - No smoking, pets, or drop-in campers allowed.